Siege of Maastricht (1673): Fortification by besiegers

 The fortifications in 1643.
 They had little changed in 1673.
 South is up and the Tongeren Gate is visible in the upper right corner of the map, just above the hornwork.

 On 5 June, the first French troops reached Maastricht, advancing towards the west bank of the Maas.
-The next day, troops from Turenne appeared on the east bank, outside the Wijck suburb.
+That night and early into the morning of the 6th a defender identified as the Baron of Vervix led a cavalry sortie in which he was wounded and captured.
+Though the exact identity of this officer and his noble family are unknown, reports of his capture were conveyed to the garrison by another prisoner who returned to the fortress on the 11th.
+Later on the 6th troops from Turenne appeared on the east bank, outside the Wijck suburb.
 On 7 June, the construction of two ship bridges was started, to the north of the city, to connect both forces.
 Simultaneously, a host of at least seven thousand peasants began to dig the contravallation and circumvallation, even though no relief army was expected.
 The defenders that day made a sally, followed by a second sortie on 9 June, killing a limited number of French.
 On 10 June, Louis XIV arrived.
 The following day, after the completion of the bridges during the night, he was joined by his brother Philippe I, Duke of Orléans and camped at Wolder, a village to the southwest of the city, in an enormous tent able to accommodate four hundred courtiers.
 De Fariaux was demanded to surrender the city but refused.

 The Tongeren Gate engraved by Joan Blaeu, in the Atlas van Loon.

 On 13 June, the French began to prepare large amounts of wood and digging materials on the west-side of the city.
 The north of the fortress was protected by a deep and wide moat, directly connected to the river Maas, while the south was covered by the Jeker rivulet, which would flood trenches.
 The obvious attack route therefore was from the west, over the high and rocky ridge leading to the ford that had in Roman times been the origin of the settlement.
 Frederick Henry in 1632 had attacked this side also.
 The drawback of the location was that deeper trenches of the type Vauban preferred had to be dug through more or less solid rock.
 This was still feasible, however, because the layers consisted of relatively soft marlstone.
 In this sector two main gates were present, the Brussels Gate in the north and the Tongeren Gate (Tongersepoort, Porte Tongres) in the south.

 The Tongeren Gate in 1670, before the lunette was added.